Wildhoney/CabJourney/README.md

 * Each module has the same `filter` method &ndash; with the same params;
 * Business logic is abstracted to the `AbstractBase`;
 * Modules are added to the service &ndash; allowing for dependency injection;
-* Objects are not passed around, making for easier testing, and comprehension;
+* Objects are not passed around, making for easier testing and maintainability;
-* Each class has one responsibility;
+* Separation of concerns, with each class having one responsibility;
 * All modules are tested using PHPUnit;
+* Has no dependencies &ndash; no Zend Framework, CodeIgniter, et cetera...

 Build